Boakye-20/vouchly/docs/business-and-logic-overview.md

 - Data export: users can download all their data as JSON from the settings page
 - Session history visibility: users can set their session history to public, study partners only, or private; this is enforced in the partner profile modal
 - UI/UX: all legal and info pages use consistent card-based layouts, and the global header adapts to authentication state

+### 13. Dispute Appeals & Admin Review (NEW)
+- Users can appeal resolved or rejected disputes from their dashboard, submitting a reason and optional evidence.
+- Admins are notified (in-app and email) when a new appeal is submitted.
+- Appeals are highlighted in the admin dashboard, with all submitted evidence and reason visible.
+- Admins can review, resolve, or reject appeals, and all actions are logged in the audit trail.
+- Automatic detection of platform crashes (Sentry integration)
+- Users can report technical issues from the session UI, with Sentry event ID linked for admin review
+- Admin dashboard provides analytics and filtering for technical issues, and direct Sentry event access
+- Compensation/partial credit for technical problems is handled via dispute review and admin workflow
+- All technical issues are auditable and actionable in the admin dashboard

 ---